top of page

 From our first meeting to graduation

-1. Free initial consultation: We'll meet for about 30 minutes to give us each a chance to make sure I'm the right fit for you.
-I'll ask you questions about yourself, your life and what you hope to get out of counseling.
+1. Free initial consultation: If you like, we can meet for about 30 minutes to give us each a chance to make sure I'm the right fit for you.
+I'll ask you questions about your life, your history & relationship with food, and what your goals are for counseling.
 I'll describe how my approach would help your specific situation.
 No pressure, no sales.

-2. If you want to move forward I'll have you fill out some paperwork that will give us a measurement of your baseline symptoms.
+2. If you want to move forward I'll have you fill out some paperwork that will give me more specific information about your current lifestyle, health habits, and mental health symptoms.

 3. I'll recommend a book or podcast or my free online course (whichever you prefer) to add structure & educational elements between sessions.
 On average clients spend 15 minutes/day on "homework".

 4. We begin!
-You'll choose an area that you'd like to work on first (I'll help you if you're stuck).
 I'll always start by offering you empathy, deep listening, and compassion.
-Once you feel fully heard and understood, then I'll show you a roadmap for how we tackle that problem.
+Once you feel fully heard and understood, then we roll up our sleeves and get to work.
+We'll identify a specific goal and I'll show you a roadmap for how we tackle that problem.
 I'll walk you through the techniques that you'll use to change your negative thoughts, feelings, motivation, and actions.

 5. Over the next sessions we'll keep using different techniques until you arrive at the shift you're looking for.
 We'll stick with one problem area until we've resolved it.